betaflight/betaflight.com/docs/development/development.md

 All pull requests to add/improve the testability of the code or testing methods are highly sought!

-Note: Tests are written in C++ and linked with with firmware's C code.
+Note: Tests are written in C++ and linked with firmware's C code.
 All code is also instrumented using gcov to make test coverage analysis possible.

 ### Running the Tests